-- 1) the nature of the employee's duties; - 2) the employee's background and experience; - 3) the employee's knowledge of the business; - 4) the size of the business: - 5) the employee's contribution to the profit making; - 6) the time devoted by the employee to the business; - 7) the economic conditions in general and locally; - 8) the character and amount of responsibility of the employee; - 9) the time of year when compensation is determined: - 10) the relationship of shareholder-officer's compensation to stock holdings; - 11) whether alleged compensation is in reality, in whole or in part, payment for a business or assets acquired; and - the amount paid by similar size businesses in the same area to equally qualified employees for similar services.
+- 1) the nature of the employee's duties; - 2) the employee's background and experience; - 3) the employee's knowledge of the business; - 4) the size of the business; - 5) the employee's contribution to the profit making; - 6) the time devoted by the employee to the business; - 7) the economic conditions in general and locally; - 8) the character and amount of responsibility of the employee; - 9) the time of year when compensation is determined; - 10) the relationship of shareholder-officer's compensation to stock holdings; - 11) whether alleged compensation is in reality, in whole or in part, payment for a business or assets acquired; and - the amount paid by similar size businesses in the same area to equally qualified employees for similar services.

-Highly Compensated Personnel - employees whose total annual compensation is \$500,000 or more and who are not covered in Regents' Rules and Regulations, Rule 20203 (Compensation for Key Executives).
+Highly Compensated Personnel - personnel whose Total Annual Compensation is, or may exceed, \$1 million in any year and who are not covered in Regents' Rules and Regulations, Rule 20203 (Compensation for Key Executives).

-Total Annual Compensation - includes salaries or wages, practice plan supplements, incentive plan payments, and unpaid deferred compensation and excludes employer-provided insurance, expense allowances, employer contributions to Teachers Retirement System of Texas and Optional Retirement Program, and other fringe benefits.
+Total Annual Compensation - includes an employee's salary or wages, practice plan supplements, incentive plan payments, and unpaid deferred compensation and excludes employer-provided insurance, expense allowances, employer contributions to Teachers Retirement System of Texas and Optional Retirement Program, and other fringe benefits.